mkaye97/URL-Search---Regular-Expressions/gist-URLSearch.md

 # URL Matching - Using Regular Expressions

 In this tutorial we will anzlyze the use and attributes of a regular expression written to match a sample URL based on a given criteria.

-Below is the specific expression that will be explained...
+## Summary

+The below code snippet represents a Regular Expression used to find a URL in a given set of text.

 ```md
 const re = /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/
 ```

-## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

 ## Table of Contents